Daily Jobs › Project Management 🗂️

 4. Deployment 📤

-At the deployment stage, you bring your decisions into reality.
+At this stage, you bring your decisions into reality.
 This involves determining the actions and tasks that follow the final decision.
 It also includes the guiding requirements on how to organize the process.

 💭 Brainstorming

-Brainstorming is a well-known technique that aims at generating as many ideas as possible.
-For this, you’ll need a group of members.
-The optimal number is from 5 to 9 people, a group leader, and a flipchart.
+Brainstorming is a technique to generate ideas with a group of 5 to 9 members, a leader, and a flipchart.

 💁♀️ Nominal group thinking

-- Group members write their ideas on a piece of paper and hand them to the group leader.
+• Members write their ideas and give them to the leader.

-- The group leader puts the ideas on a flipchart.
+• The leader displays ideas on a flipchart.

-- The group leader collects the votes and comes up with the results on the best solutions.
+• The leader tallies votes and determines the best solutions.

 🙋♂️ 🙋♀️ Delphi technique

-- The facilitator defines the problem and selects a panel of experts.
+• The facilitator defines the problem and selects experts.

 🤷♂️ 🤷♀️ Dialectical inquiry

-- The decision-making group is divided into two opposing teams
+• The group is divided into two teams: pros and cons.

-- The pros team suggests their ideas, and the cons team shares their comments and reasons for them
+• The pros team presents their ideas, and the cons team offers counterpoints.

-- The leader decides whose arguments were stronger and focuses on the appearing issues.
+• The leader decides whose arguments were stronger and focuses on the key issues.

-✅ Come up with unconventional ideas, especially if a group has members from diverse cultural backgrounds
+• 🌍 come up with unconventional ideas, especially with diverse cultural backgrounds

 Why is Group Collaboration Crucial